poinck/ocelot/README.md

 ```

 ## License
-Licensed under MIT/X Consortium License, see [LICENSE][law] file for more
+All new files added after the fork are licensed under **CC0**.
+Changed and unchanged files are still licensed under the MIT/X Consortium License, see [LICENSE][law] file for more
 copyright and license information.
-- Changes to existing and new functionality I added after the fork are licensed under CC0 if the MIT-license permits it

   [law]: https://raw.github.com/c00kiemon5ter/monsterwm/master/LICENSE